Asheville, Avery County, North Carolina Property Taxes

 Property Tax Assessment Values Across Asheville, Avery County, North Carolina

-For example, the median home price in Asheville is $147,800, with tax bills ranging significantly across the county.
+For example, the median home price in Asheville is $120,700, with tax bills ranging significantly across the county.
+The median tax bill is $537, compared with the national median property tax bill of $2,400 and the national median property tax rate of 1.02%.

 Property Tax Assessment Values Across Asheville, Avery County, North Carolina